1. General Conditions

-The Seller shall not be liable for any act or omissions whether by reason of negligence or otherwise in breach of the Terms and Conditions of Contract unless such breach is notified by the Buyer to the Seller in accordance with the Seller’s claims procedure and the Seller’s liability including but not limited to consequential, special or aggravated loss shall not in any event whatsoever exceed the invoiced price for the Goods in respect of which the breach is notified.
+14.4 The Seller shall not be liable for any act or omissions whether by reason of negligence or otherwise in breach of the Terms and Conditions of Contract unless such breach is notified by the Buyer to the Seller in accordance with the Seller’s claims procedure and the Seller’s liability including but not limited to direct, consequential, special, incidental or aggravated loss or loss of profits or exemplary damages shall not in any event whatsoever exceed the price actually paid by the Buyer to the Seller for the particular Goods in respect of which the breach is notified.

 15. Default by Buyer

 15.1 Should the Buyer, fail to tender due and punctual payment of the Price, or advise the Seller that the Buyer is unable or unlikely to be able to make due and punctual payment of the Price by the due date, or advise the Seller that the Buyer does not intend to tender due and punctual payment of the Price, the Seller may forthwith, and without prejudice to any other rights and remedies it may have, exercise any one or more of the following rights.
 The Seller may: